 If you’re not sure where to start, consider Bank of America business checking accounts.
 The company offers two robust options that can work for small business owners, offering low fees and useful perks to streamline your business operations.
-In this Bank of America business checking review, learn about the different options and how to choose the right account for you.
+In this Bank of America business account review, you’ll learn about the different options and how to choose the right account for you.

-1. Business Fundamentals Checking
+1. Business Advantage Fundamentals Banking

 You’ll also get business and employee debit cards so you can track your business spending more easily.

-- You Maintain a combined average monthly balance of $15,000 or more in your linked Bank of America accounts
+- Maintain a $5,000 combined average monthly balance

-2. Business Advantage Checking
+2. Business Advantage Relationship Banking

-As an account member, you’ll get access to a Business Advantage Savings Account with no additional monthly fee.
+As an account member, you’ll get access to a Business Advantage Savings Account for no additional monthly fee.
 And, you can open a second Business Advantage Checking account without having to pay another monthly fee.